Home Care Agencies Often Wrongly Deny Medicare Help To The Chronically Ill

 Those who qualify can also receive an aide's help with dressing, bathing and other daily activities.
 The combined services are limited to 35 hours a week.

 Medicare affirmed this policy in 2013 when it settled a key lawsuit brought by the Center for Medicare Advocacy and Vermont Legal Aid.
-In that case, the government agreed that Medicare covers skilled nursing and therapy services — including those delivered at home —to maintain a patient's abilities or to prevent or slow decline.
+In that case, the government agreed that Medicare covers skilled nursing and therapy services — including those delivered at home — to maintain a patient's abilities or to prevent or slow decline.
 It also agreed to inform providers, those who audit bills, and others that a patient's improvement is not a condition for coverage.

 Campbell says some home health care agencies told him Medicare would pay only for rehabilitation, "with the idea of getting you better and then leaving," he says.
 They told him that Medicare would not pay them if he didn't improve, he says.
 Other agencies told him Medicare simply did not cover home health care.